euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Hyperparameters/Intro.md

 ### Number of Epochs

 For choosing the number of epochs, the validation error can be used in a technique called **Early stopping**.
 This means the training should stop, when the error stops decreasing.
-As the validation error can jump from decreasing to increasing and back to decreasing, is best to apply this technique when it hasn't improve
+As the validation error can jump from decreasing to increasing and back to decreasing, is best to apply this technique when it hasn't improved in the last 10 or 20 steps.

 ## Model Hyperparameters

 Are more involved in the structure of the model.
 This include:

-- Number of layers and hidden units
+### Number of layers and hidden units

+The number of layers and hidden units should be

-- Model specific hyperparameters for architectures like RNMs.
+### Model specific hyperparameters for architectures like RNMs.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5Njg4NzY3MSw4OTY3ODgzMTEsLTg5OT
-gxNDA1MywtMTc3OTk2NTg0LC0xNDQ5MTcyMTc3XX0=
+eyJoaXN0b3J5IjpbNjg4OTQyMzQ5LDg5Njc4ODMxMSwtODk5OD
+E0MDUzLC0xNzc5OTY1ODQsLTE0NDkxNzIxNzddfQ==
 -->